-39 IDEAS TO GROW AS A PERSON AND EXPAND YOUR LIFE
+39 IDEAS TO GROW AS A PERSON, IMPROVE YOUR BRAIN AND EXPAND YOUR LIFE

 No excuses to be a snore!
-There are plenty of ideas here (for introverts and extroverts) to make your life more interesting and some of them don’t cost you a cent!
+There are plenty of ideas here (for introverts and extroverts) to make your life more interesting and stimulate your brain.
+And, some of them don’t cost you a cent!
 Here are several ways (some small and some not so small) to get organized and take the steps to do just that to create a more dynamic life for yourself:

 1. Be a pupil.